Benny Briolly: Clashes and conviction of Gomes for gendered political violence

 In 2022, Gomes was sentenced to a year and 7 months in prison after making transphobic attacks against Briolly.
 Due to this, the Inter-American Commission on Human Rights charged for more effective measures by the Brazilian authorities for Briolly's protection.

 In 2023, Gomes returned to become involved in discussions with Briolly, alleging that a proposed law by Briolly that sought to "provide integral healthcare to the LGBTQIA+ population" would allow for "biological men in women's restrooms at hospitals in Niterói".
 Gomes is known for his proposals that sought to prohibit access for transgender women to women's restrooms.

 Afterwards, Gomes uploaded a video to social media where he condemns another proposal linked to LGBTQIA+ health that was supported by Briolly.
 There were attacks against Briolly made in the comments section, including death threats and threats of violence.
 Briolly, in turn, turned to the office of the Public Ministry and requesting the video be removed.
 She also filed a complaint with the Delegation of Racial Crimes and Crimes of Intolerance.
 In response, Gomes claims he is not transphobic and filed a criminal complaint against Briolly, as well as representing himself against Briolly at the Council of Ethics of the Municipal Chamber of Niterói due to threats.

 Police escort

 In April 2023, the Justice Ministry of the state of Rio de Janeiro determined that Briolly would have a police escort and other security measures that would "guarantee her physical integrity and the continuity of her exercise in the entire Rio de Janeiro region", complying with the request by the Public Prosecutor's Office (MPF): "The extreme measure of deployment of police escorts is justified by the history of violence against activists who are defenders of human rights."

+Attack in Niterói

+On 19 May 2026, during a protest in favor of transgender people using public restrooms according to their gender identity at the Plaza Shopping Niterói mall, Benny was assaulted by a man and taken to the hospital by ambulance.